 CSDE has a long and distinguished lineage.
-Founded in 1947 (as the Office of Population Research)-the same year as the University of Chicago Population Research Center, the UW center is older than all other university-based demography centers expect Princeton.
-With a fund-raising machine-the Washington State Census Board-and Schmid's focus on innovative methods of population estimation and forecasting, the UW center was one the most prominent in the country.
-During the Schmid era the UW Center produced more than 30 PhDs with demographic training, and many went on to have had distinguished research and administrative careers.
+Founded in 1947 (as the Office of Population Research)-the same year as the University of Chicago Population Research Center, the UW center is older than all other university-based demography centers except Princeton.
+With a fund-raising machine-the Washington State Census Board-and Schmid's focus on innovative methods of population estimation and forecasting, the UW center was one the most prominent in the country in the 1940s and 1050s.
+During the Schmid era the UW Center produced more than 30 PhDs with demographic training, and many went on to distinguished research and administrative careers.

 Yet, the UW program's reliance on "a one-man shop" became a liability as Schmid approached retirement in the 1960s.
 Other programs typically had a cluster of demographers, urban sociologists, and researchers in population adjacent fields that shared common interests and needs.
 With considerable foresight, and perhaps some measure of good luck, the University of Washington hired Stanley Lieberson as the second CSDE Director in 1967, and then 5 years later, Sam Preston, who replaced Lieberson as the third Director of CSDE in 1972.
 Lieberson was the most creative and inspired social demographer of his generation, and Preston is generally considered the most accomplished demographer of the modern era.
-During his five years in Seattle, Preston published more articles and books than most departments and raised enormous funds from external grants.
+During his five years in Seattle, Preston rose to national prominence with his pathbreaking research and prodigious record of research and institutional funding.

-From these heights, the prestige and national stature of CSDE slipped over the next two decades.
-Faculty continued to publish in leading journals, graduate students went on to successful careers, and external grants supported research, but most observers would probably have rated CSDE as a very good population center, but somewhat behind the very best.
-Then, in the last 20 years, CSDE has moved upward with substantial increase in research funding, including a NICHD Population Research Center grant.
+From these heights, the prestige and national stature of CSDE slipped over the next decade.
+Faculty continued to publish in leading journals, graduate students went on to successful careers, and external grants supported research, but most observers would probably have rated CSDE as a very good population center, but behind the very best.
+In the 1990s, important efforts were made to rebuild CSDE as a center of national excellence.
+CSDE broadened its base of productive population researchers, in sociology and across the UW campus and Battelle, and supported more than a dozen graduate students and postdoctoral fellows in most years with funding from research grants and foundation support.
+However, it fell short in regaining its NICHD population center grant.
+It came tantalizing close, missing the funding circle by one tenth of point in the priority score rankings.
+At this point, the UW administration finally made a commitment to launch an interdisciplinary hiring initiative which added CSDE faculty affiliates in sociology, anthropology, geography, and statistics.
+Then in the early 2000s, CSDE has moved upward with substantial increase in research funding, including a NICHD Population Research Center grant.